 Thoroughbred racing in New Zealand is governed and administered by New Zealand Thoroughbred Racing (NZTR).
-NZTR licenses jockeys and oversees apprentice jockeys and their training and development.
+NZTR licenses jockeys and oversees apprentice jockeys in their training and development.

-For detailed information on NZTR and thoroughbred racing in New Zealand more generally, visit:
+For detailed information on NZTR and thoroughbred racing in New Zealand more generally, visit: https://loveracing.nz/NZTR